s520145/ResearchTree/README.md

 ## Known Issues

  - Layouts are not perfect, if you have experience with graph layouts - please do feel free to look at the source code, and/or implement a Sugiyama layout algorithm for me that runs in C

-## Technical

-So how does this all work?

-Creating an optimal layout is a known problem in the area of *Graph Theory*.
-There’s serious mathematicians who’ve spent years of their live trying to figure out this problem, and numerous solutions exist.
-The group of solutions most relevant to our research tree (a *directed acyclic graph*, or *DAG*) is that derived from Sugiyama’s work.
-Generally speaking, these algorithms have four steps;

- - layering (set the *x* coordinates of nodes, enforcing that follow-up research is always at a higher x position than any of its prerequisites, this is a fairly straightforward heuristic) - crossing reduction (set the *y* coordinates of nodes such that there is a minimal amount of intersections of connections between nodes) - edge length reduction (set the *y* coordinates of nodes such that the length of connections between nodes is minimal) - horizontal alignment (set the *y* coordinates of nodes such that the connections between nodes are straight as much as possible)

-The final step is the hardest, but also the most important to create a visually pleasing tree.
-Sadly, I’ve been unable to implement two of the most well known algorithms for this purpose;

- - Brandes, U., and Köpf, B. (2001, September).
-Fast and simple horizontal coordinate assignment. - Eiglsperger M., Siebenhaller M., Kaufmann M. (2005) An Efficient Implementation of Sugiyama’s Algorithm for Layered Graph Drawing.
-Luckily, the crossing reduction and edge length reduction steps partially achieve the goals of the final step.
-The final graph is not as pretty as it could be, but it’s still pretty good - in most scenarios.

 ## Contributors